 When have you been most afraid?

 I could tell you about breaking my leg in the wilderness and lying on the ground for two days waiting to be rescued.
 I could tell you about when the school thug/bully promised he would kill me because I was dating his former girlfriend.
-I could tell you about being in some alpine caves and having a panic attack inside the cave, 300 feet from the entrance to the cave.
+I could tell you about being in alpine caves when leg and back cramps from the contortion of crawling on my belly inside the cave 300 feet from the entrance to the cave caused me to question my sanity.
 I could tell you about leading seven friends up Broken Hand Mountain and all of us nearly dying of hypothermia when we got caught in a summer storm.

 But one of the most frightening moments of my life was far more pedestrian than those.
-About 15 years ago I had been out of ministry for a couple of years in order to rebuild and restore my marriage.
-I dared to attempt to interview for a pastor position down in Alamosa.
+In 2003 I had been out of ministry for nearly four years to rebuild and restore my marriage.
+And yet, I dared to attempt to interview for a pastor position in Alamosa, Colorado.

 I drove down from Poncha Springs where I was staying with my father.
-I got to Alamosa early and went to a coffee shop where I prayed.
-The devil was screaming in my ear that I didn’t belong in ministry.
+I got to Alamosa early and went to a coffee shop to pray.
+Self-doubt and otherworldly accusations began screaming in my ear.
+That I didn’t belong in ministry.
 That I was a loser.
 That ministry would finish off my marriage.
 That I was washed up and useless to God.